 C-sections continue to rise in popularity for several reasons.
 The first reason is that the natural birthing process has been demonized and mocked by the entertainment industry.
 It has driven terror into expectant mothers.
 Modern women often expect, and even hope for a C-section well before they enter the delivery room.
-If women demonstrate discomfort with the prospect of having a C-section, or with any other interventions, then they are told that such interventions are in the best interest of the baby.
-These are lies in most cases, but doctors know that mothers will always stop questioning when implied threats and guilting about their child's safety are issued.
+Whenever a woman demonstrates discomfort with the prospect of having a C-section, or with other interventions, she is told that such interventions are in the best interest of the baby.
+These are lies in most cases, but doctors know that mothers will always stop questioning once implied threats and guilting about their child's safety are issued.

 Statistically, vaginal births are much less dangerous than cesarean sections.
 C-sections are a major surgery, which often cause infections that do not respond to antibiotics.
-Despite this, they are the most common surgery performed on women, because they help doctors to avoid lawsuits.
+Despite this, it is the most common surgery performed on women, because it helps doctors to avoid lawsuits.
 In the event of a lawsuit, the use of a C-section supposedly proves to juries that the doctor "did everything he could" to assist the baby and mother.
-More often than not, juries believe it, and another doctor gets away with murder.
+More often than not, juries believe it.

-The costs of giving birth in the United States are at least twice as high as any other country in the world, yet its results are the worst in virtually every category.
+The cost of giving birth in the United States is at least twice as high as any other country in the world, yet the results are the worst in virtually every category.
 Here are the current average prices for different births in America: